Emotions in Online Content Diffusion: Detection of Emotional Expressions

 We use a forward-sliding window (with the window size set to three words) to capture these negations and degree words.
 If our algorithm finds an emotion word in the article, it checks the three words before the emotion words and captures any negation and degree words that appear within these three words.
 We choose three as sliding-window size because normally in Chinese, negative and degree words are within three words before the corresponding emotion words.
 The $k$th discrete emotion intensity of the article $d$, denoted as $e_k(d)$, is determined as follows:

-where $\{w_i\}_{i=1}^{n}$ are the emotion words both in article $d$ and in our lexicon.
+where $\{w_i\}_{i=1}^{n}$ are the emotion words in both article $d$ and our lexicon.
 It expresses the $k$th discrete emotion.
-If $n$ = 0, then $e_k (d)$ will be set to zero. $I_k (w_i)$ refers to the $k$th discrete emotion intensity of $w_i$ $(k\in\{1,2,…,8\})$. $m_i$ is the total number of negative words that appeared in the sliding window of $w_i$.
-Finally, $DegV_i$ is the average degree value of all degree words that appeared in the sliding window of $w_i$.
-The emotions of each article are then summarized into an eight-dimensional vector, as shown in Equation \ref{eq:emospace}.
+If $n$ = 0, then $e_k (d)$ will be set to zero. $I_k (w_i)$ refers to the $k$th discrete emotion intensity of $w_i$ $(k\in\{1,2,…,8\})$. $m_i$ is the total number of negative words that appear in the sliding window of $w_i$.
+Finally, $DegV_i$ is the average degree value of all degree words that appear in the sliding window of $w_i$.
+The emotions of each article are then summarized into an eight-dimensional vector.
 We used the same procedure and analyzed eight discrete emotions in the comments.